 Leonardo DiCaprio movies ranked: His 10 greatest films

-There's no question that Leonardo DiCaprio is one of the biggest movie stars in the world.
+There's no question that Leonardo DiCaprio is one of the biggest movie stars in the world – or that he boasts one of the most impressive filmographies of any currently active actor.

-Since first breaking out as a heartthrob in the '90s, he's gone on to work with many of the finest directors in the world – from James Cameron and Steven Spielberg to Martin Scorsese and Quentin Tarantino.
+Since first breaking out as a heartthrob in the '90s, he's gone on to work with many of the finest directors in the world – from James Cameron and Steven Spielberg to Martin Scorsese, Quentin Tarantino and, most recently, Paul Thomas Anderson.

-And while he's been a little less prolific in recent years – starring in only three films since he finally won his Oscar in 2015 – his presence in a new film is still usually a sign of its quality.
+And while he's been a little less prolific in recent years – starring in only four films since he finally won his Oscar for The Revenant back in 2015 – his presence in a new film is still usually a mark of quality.

 A still baby-faced DiCaprio proved he could master Shakespearian dialogue in Baz Luhrmann's extravagant adaptation of the iconic romantic tragedy which saw him star opposite Claire Danes.